EV Charging Cost in Kansas (2026)

 Kansas electricity rates for EV owners

 At about 14.1¢/kWh, Kansas has a residential rate close to the US average of 16.5¢/kWh.
-The Plains sit on cheap local coal and strong wind resources, with short transmission distances that hold delivery costs down.
+Kansas produces about half of its electricity from wind, and low delivery costs across the Plains keep rates below average.

 Your own utility’s rate may differ from the state average.
 The calculator above is editable, so enter the number from your bill for an exact figure.